As many of our members are adapting to working remotely, we’re working to help keep greater Nashville’s tech community connected!

 The NTC is launching a spinoff to the monthly Tech Talk series to bring the same great content in a virtual forum.
 Members of the NTC are invited to showcase, share, and learn from the ideas, skills, strategies, and technologies that are transforming our community through this new webinar series.

-The format of the Virtual Tech Talks is 45 minutes long (30 min presentation followed by 15 min for Q&A).
+The format of the Virtual Tech Talks is 1 hour long (including time for Q&A).

 By hosting a Virtual Tech Talk, you’ll have the opportunity to give a thought-leading online presentation on a topic in your field.
 The NTC will host and moderate the webinar, manage registration, and promote the event to our membership and contact lists.
 As the Tech Talk sponsor, you will also receive a clickable logo on the event website, logo/promotional inclusion in all marketing materials, and the post-event registration list with contact information for all attendees who opt-in.

-Book one of our Virtual Tech Talks now for only $350.
+Book one of our Virtual Tech Talks now for only $550 for NTC members.

 Virtual Community Events